 Wellington Office Market Report

-A tight tenancy market prevails at the moment with no let up in sight until late 2018 at the earliest.
+A tight tenancy market prevails at the moment with no let up in sight at the moment.

 Recent research reports point to the vacancy rate in the CBD to be around the 6% mark which is the lowest for a number of years.
 Judging by the amount of leasing activity in recent weeks, this figure is heading towards 5% rapidly.

 The tight market has meant that landlords are now more bullish and rents are rising for good quality space.
 Rents for space that has been vacant for more than 12 months are tending to remain static reflecting the fact there are definite reasons why these tenancies are still vacant – poorly presented, overpriced, no views, slack landlord, low seismic rating etc etc. Most new stock of a reasonable quality and with a good seismic rating is leasing within 1 – 3 months of coming onto the market.